sameeksharathi/Lets-Code/README.md

 # Lets-Code!

-#### This repository contain some problems of Hackerrank which I solved using Python.
+#### This repository contain some problems from Problem Solving of Hackerrank which I solved using Python.